-“The pool of diverse candidates seeking a career in public accounting is limited,” explains Regan Hall, Plante Moran's Inclusion and Diversity Leader.
-“This has created a war for talent.”
+"Based on AICPA Trends, we see that the pool of diverse candidates seeking a career in public accounting is fairly stagnant,” says Regan Hall, Plante Moran’s Inclusion and Diversity leader.
+“This has created a war for talent."

 So what does one of the largest accounting, tax, consulting, and wealth management firms in the nation do when — in some cases — high school students are being primed for a career in accounting?
 We roll up our sleeves and develop a six-week internship program for multicultural freshmen and sophomores called “Track.”

 “Track introduces students to a professional services firm early in their college careers — when they’re just starting to figure out what they want to do,” says Director of Talent Selection, Development, & Inclusion Eshe Dotson.
 “It provides a snapshot of life at a professional services firm by encouraging these diverse students to shadow partners and rotate through various industries.
 The goal?
 Grow our pool of diverse candidates and expose them to the benefits of a career at Plante Moran much earlier than we have in the past.”

 After years of laying the groundwork, Track is proving highly successful.
 It began in 2010 in our Southfield office as a pilot internship program for two college sophomores.
 Since then, we’ve had 85 participants across Southeast Michigan, Grand Rapids, Chicago, and Columbus.

 “Whenever you ask someone what they enjoy most about Plante Moran, they almost always say it's the people.
 It is the people...”

 “From a diversity standpoint, we think our offices should look a lot more like our communities and the clients we serve,” said Rich Antonini, chair of Plante Moran’s Inclusion and Diversity Council.
 “As we continue to source the best vehicles to identify diverse talent, Track allows us to connect with and engage students at a very early stage.”